Audi e-tron

 The Audi e-tron is a series of electric and hybrid cars shown by Audi from 2009 onwards.
 In 2012 Audi unveiled a plug-in hybrid version, the A3 Sportback e-tron, released to retail customers in Europe in August 2014, and slated for the U.S. in 2015.
 A decade after the unveiling of the first e-tron concept at the 2009 International Motor Show Germany, Audi's first fully electric e-tron SUV went into production in 2019.

 The name has also been used on some racing cars.

 Production vehicles

+Audi R8 E-Tron (2015)

+The R8 E-Tron was an electric version of the Audi R8.
+It got to 100 kilometers an hour in under 4 seconds, and a claimed range of over 280 miles.
+Less than 100 were produced, making it a limited production vehicle.